commscope-ruckus/RUCKUS-Cloud-Postman/README.md

 Note: Many RUCKUS Cloud write-APIs are asynchronous.
 A response of 202 indicates an asynchronous call.
 That needs to be considered when writing API calls using python or any other language.
-Please see examples in the repository Ruckus-Cloud-Python-Scripts for details.
+Please see examples in the repository RUCKUS-Cloud-Python-Scripts for details.
 Any other response indicates a synchronous response.
 The read-APIs are always synchronous.

 # RUCKUS Cloud MSP JWT API